AustinPerry22/fs-journal/notes/09-node.md

-to use Auth0 middleware .use(Auth0Provider.getAuthorizedUserInfo) if has token all good, if no token 401, unauthorized
+to use Auth0 middleware .use(Auth0Provider.getAuthorizedUserInfo) if has token all good, if no token 401, unauthorized tacks on userInfo, the userInfo.id should == account.id

 you can authorize postman collection in the auth tab with the token